 Analysis of microbial water quality

 Our experts dispose of various analytical methods to manage microbial water quality.
 We determine whether (drinking) water complies with legal requirements for microbial safety, and whether the water quality is safeguarded during its transport and distribution.
 We have various means of measuring the biological stability of water, for example, by using a biofilm monitor, measuring the AOC concentrations or the active biomass content (via ATP), culture methods, and a method to measure the biofilm formation potential of water, in pipe materials for instance.
-For our toxicological determinations, we use bioassays (like the Ames test), the COMET assay or the oxidative-stress assay.
 We also check for the presence of protozoa in order to determine parasitological water quality.

 Proficiency tests for laboratories